RUBYLNIK-training-center/materials/lectures/testing_ruby.md

 ---

-Please, take your time to carefully read the following materials and do not forget to write your own tests!
+Please, take your time to carefully read the following materials and do not forget to write your own tests for the Fibonacci calculator you've written!

 #### Links